|

 Operation

-help support the wives and children of US soldiers.
-Volunteers make
+the wives and children of US soldiers.
+Volunteers make baby blankets, booties

 Operation

-Donate money to Operation Uplink.
-The money is used to purchase
+Uplink: Donate money to Operation Uplink.
+The money is used

 Packages

-comfort items to US troops deployed overseas.
-Find out how to donate
+items to US troops deployed overseas.
+Find out how to donate time,

 Soldiers'